Arkansas-class monitor: Contractors

-Criticism and Proposed Redesign
+Criticism and proposed redesign

-The new Monitors were met with criticism by many, as their design and armament made them no greater than any of the older navy Monitors, such as the Monterey, Monadnock, and Terror.
-The main complaint was the single turret, rather than a two-turret design as seen on the USS Terror.
-There were also those that argued that the entire building of four ships was a waste of money, as the monitors that participated in the Spanish-American War were met with considerable criticism, most chiefly from Rear Admiral William T. Sampson who criticized the slowness of the vessels and their firing accuracy.
+The new monitors were criticized by many, as their design and armament made them no greater than any of the older monitors, such as the Monterey, Monadnock, and Terror.
+The main complaint was the single turret, rather than a two-turret design as seen on the Terror.
+There were also those that argued that the construction of four ships was a waste of money, as the monitors that participated in the Spanish-American War were met with considerable criticism, most chiefly from Rear Admiral William T. Sampson who criticized the slowness of the vessels and their firing accuracy.

 In response to these criticisms, Secretary of the Navy John D. Long ordered that all construction on the new vessels be halted while the Bureau of Naval Construction met to decide on changes in early November.
-Lewis Nixon of the Crescent Shipyard, the contractors of the USS Florida, submitted a new design for the Monitors which the Navy appears to have favored.
+Lewis Nixon of the Crescent Shipyard, the contractors of the USS Florida, submitted a new design for the monitors which the Navy appears to have favored.
 The final proposed changes included the following: